Psychedelic Ego Death

 Many spiritual people believe that practicing meditation can lead to ego death, with a deep focus outside of the mind and self.
 Buddhists refer to this state as enlightenment or to experience the ‘non-self’ (anattā).
 Sufi Muslims refer to it as Fana, to "die in god".

-Others have reported the sensation of ego death during unexpected and unique moments in life such as near-death experiences and childbirth, where the situation is so profound it causes ego dissolution as the brain struggles to place the self in relation to the events occuring.
+Others have reported the sensation of ego death during unexpected and unique moments in life, such as near-death experiences and childbirth, where the situation is so profound that it causes ego dissolution as the brain struggles to place the self in relation to the events occurring.

 What does ego death feel like?

 Ego death is a highly personal experience.
-People who have experienced it share sentiments like feeling they lost themselves or feeling like they were one with the universe (oceanic boundlessness) but often have their own insight into the experience.
+People who have experienced it share sentiments like feeling that they lost themselves or feeling like they were one with the universe (oceanic boundlessness).
+Yet, people often have their own insights into the experiences.

-Imagine waking up in a room where you don't recognize anything, nor do you know who you are.
-You have a notion you are a person and there is a world around you.
-However, you have no historical bias or context and can experience yourself and the world for the first time.
+Imagine waking up in a room where you don't recognize anything, and you don’t know who you are.
+You have a notion you are a person, and there is a world around you.
+However, you have no historical bias or context and are experiencing yourself and the world for the first time.
 This can often present people with profound insight into themselves and their relation to the universe.
-It may also cause fear as not knowing the answers to who or where you are may be frightening to some.
+It may also cause fear, as not knowing the answers to who or where you are may be frightening to some.

 • A feeling of oneness with the world and universe